findchris/rooster/README.markdown

     Rooster::Runner.server_options = {:host => "1.2.3.4", :port => "5678"}

-When the EventMachine or rufus-scheduler encounter an exception, the module variable Rooster::Runner.error_handler is called.
+When the EventMachine or rufus-scheduler encounter an exception, the module Proc Rooster::Runner.error_handler is called.
 By default, the exception is logged, but this can be customized like so:

     Rooster::Runner.error_handler = lambda { |e| notify_hoptoad(e) }

+Rooster has extensive logging, and by default will use the Rails logger if available, falling back on logging to STDOUT.
+This can be customized:

+    Rooster::Rooster.logger = Logger.new(STDOUT) # or Logger.new("custom.log")

 Author
 ======